Section Awards:

 • Demonstrated knowledge of Skate Canada programs philosophies, vision and mission

-• An official who is keen to share accurate information with other officials, athletes, coaches, parents and coaches with the interest of developing skating in Canada
+• An official who is keen to share accurate information with other officials, athletes, coaches, parents/guardians and coaches with the interest of developing skating in Canada

-• An official who has given, and will continue to provide, quality service at the club or section level
+• An official who has given, and will continue to provide, quality service at the club, section, national and/or international level

 • Embodies and exemplifies Skate Canada values of safety, integrity, collaboration, excellence and innovation